You can also license your pet by mail or in person at the shelter:

 What if my rabies vaccine expires before the end of the license period?
 State law requires you to keep your dog's rabies vaccinations current.
 As long as you do that, your license will continue to be valid.
 If your dog's rabies vaccination is not current, your dog's license is not valid.
 We may ask for proof of rabies vaccination at any time.

 When I renew my dog's license will I get a new metal tag?
-No. We only give dogs metal license tags when they receive their first license.
-If you need a replacement tag, you can order one for $5.
+No. We only give your dog a metal license tag the first time you license them, and you can use tht for as many years as you continue to renew.

 Do I have to license my cat?
 Only dogs are licensed in Washington County.
 Cats and other pets are not licensed.